-Students with six or seven academic courses may drop a course, with permission of the Head of Upper School, at any point during the first semester.
+Students with six or seven academic courses may drop a course, with permission of the Head of Upper School, during the designated drop period.
+Courses dropped after this period must be approved and will be noted on the transcript as "Withdraw Pass" or "Withdraw Fail" based on the student's grade at the time of dropping the course.
 Once a course has been dropped, the student receives no credit for that course.
 Barring extraordinary circumstances, students may NOT drop a course during second semester.

-Students with at least six courses have until September 13 to drop a class, with permission of the Head of Upper School and replace it with a new one.
+Students with at least six courses have until September 15 to drop a class, with permission of the Head of Upper School and replace it with a new one.
 Students who pick up a course during this time are responsible for making up any work and/or evaluations the new class instructor deems appropriate.
 Students must maintain a minimum of five courses.